Workforce Development | Clover Park Technical College

 Who's eligible?

-If you are receiving Temporary Assistance for Needy Families (TANF) through DSHS, you are potentially eligible for the WorkFirst Program.
+If you are receiving Temporary Assistance for Needy Families (TANF) through DSHS, you may be eligible for the WorkFirst Program.

 How do I get started in the WorkFirst program?

 The WorkFirst program requires a referral from your DSHS case manager.
-Our WorkFirst staff can help you contact them as necessary.
-Once the WorkFirst program assistant receives your information, they will contact you to schedule an appointment.
-For more information, Call our offices at 253-589-4311 or email WFD_Eligibility@cptc.edu
+Our WorkFirst staff can help you contact them if needed.
+Once the WorkFirst program staff receives your referral information, they will contact you to discuss your next steps.

-Worker Retraining is a program that assists participants with funding and other services while attending courses for at least one quarter.
+The Worker Retraining program helps students with funding and other services while attending classes for at least one quarter.

 What are the benefits?